Solaris9/vscode-background-plus/README.md

 The CSS will be installed and the window will reload, you should see your custom background.
 Enjoy!

+To set a specific image, run `Background+: Select` and select an image from the list.
+VSCode will reload with the selected image.

 ## Frequency Asked Questions

 **Q: How does this differ from existing extensions?** \